January 18, 2016 Update

 As we have witnessed over recent years, the stock market can be very volatile.
 It can fall in value and wipe out many years gains in a short space of time.

-The markets right now may look cheap, a bargain you might say.
+The markets did look cheap, a bargain you might say, but now they have risen.
 Below is a brief chart of three major stock market indices highlighting their peaks (highest valuation achieved) and their current valuations.
 The ‘Growth to Peak’ highlights the growth required from their current valuations to reach their previous peak.

-If you take the view that stock markets always regain their losses and post new highs (history suggests this always happens), the stock markets do look attractive
+If you take the view that stock markets always regain their losses and post new highs (history suggests this always happens), the Australian stock market looks attractive!

 The chart also highlights how tricky it is to make the right investment.
-By comparison, the Australian stock market is easily the furthest from its peak.
-Yet Australia, unlike most of the western world, did not suffer a recession during the global financial crisis and the economy continues to look very strong compared to the US and UK.
+By comparison, the Australian stock market is easily the one that is struggling.
+Yet Australia, unlike most of the western world, did not suffer a recession during the global financial crisis and the economy continues to look strong compared to the US and UK.
+Confusing isn’t it!

 Back to the critical questions for you

 Your investment time frame – If you need your funds for a short to medium term goal, such as buying a new house, the stock market can be very risky.
-Ideally, your time frame should be in excess of five years.
+Ideally, your time frame for the stock market should be in excess of five years.